nanxiaobei/nanxiaobei/README.md

 - 🧭 Checkout slides(PPT) about FE on [**slides**](https://slides.com/retalk)
 - 😇 Talk to me via [**Email**](mailto:nanxiaobei@gmail.com)

-A designer, a writer, a front-end developer. with React ⚛️ and Vue ♻️ skills.
+A designer, a writer, a front-end developer. with React ⚛️, Next.js 🅝, TypeScript ʦ, Tailwind CSS 🪁, Ant Design 🐜, Vite 🌩️ and Vue ♻️ skills.

-Love simple things and make things simple ❤️. especially, I make simple React libraries, I contribute to make the React ⚡️ world simpler, not complexity and chaos 🗡.
+Love simple things and make things simple ⚡️, make everything simpler, not complexity and chaos 🗡.

 ---